migueldgoncalves/backend-engineering-challenge/README.md

 Before running the application, the input file must be created.
 It can be placed in an arbitrary location inside the filesystem, with an arbitrary name.

+Placing the file in the root folder of the application allows to provide the filename rather than the absolute path in the startup command of the application.

 #### Output file

 The output file will be named ``output.txt``, and it will appear in the current directory when the application is launched.